Exhibition hire (BIE)

 Curated by Paul Gravett with a team of more than twenty advisors, Mangasia surveys the entire realm of the new comics continent from which the exhibition takes it title.
 It features artwork from Japan, North and South Korea, India, China, Taiwan, Hong Kong, Indonesia, Malaysia, The Philippines and Singapore, as well as from emerging comics cultures in Bhutan, Cambodia, East Timor, Mongolia and Vietnam.

-Thematic sections contrast the diversity of fantastical folklore, real history and daring experimentation in comics from across the whole region, and traces the impact of printed comics on live-action and animated film and television, music, games, fashion and contemporary art.
+Organised in thematic sections that contrast the diversity of fantastical folklore, real history and daring experimentation in comics from across the whole region, Mangasia also traces the impact of printed comics on live-action and animated film and television, music, games, fashion and contemporary art.

 Rome, Italy (7 Oct 2017–21 Jan 2018)